-Requirement: Students may also create an individually-designed experience that achieves the learning outcomes of the global engagement requirement.
+Requirement: Students may also create an individually-designed experience that achieves the learning outcomes of the Global Engagement Requirement.
 This option must include:

-- At least the first year/elementary level language of the host country before or during the experience (or equivalent as determined by the ARHU foreign language placement policy); - 2.
-A pre-approved short- or longterm study abroad program that has been deemed appropriate for inclusion in this option by ARHU in conjunction with the Education
+1. At least the first year/elementary level language of the host country before or during the experience (or equivalent as determined by the

+ARHU foreign language placement policy);

-- Abroad Office. - A learning contract developed with an ARHU advisor and a petition to have the experience approved in advance.
+- study abroad program that has been deemed appropriate for inclusion in this option by ARHU in conjunction with the Education Abroad Office; - 3.
+A learning contract developed with an ARHU advisor and a petition to have the experience approved in advance.